healeycodes/andoma/README.md

 ## Tests

-There are some unit tests you can run with:
+There are unit tests for the engine and the evaluation module:

 `python -m unittest discover test/`